The second three years – Local Decision Making

 In 2013, the NSW Government released OCHRE (Opportunity

-better.
+working.
 One of the most important ways of doing this is through evaluation.
-The first three years of the 10 year evaluation are now
+The first three years of the 10-year evaluation found OCHRE is

 The NSW Government is committed to continuing to work alongside Aboriginal peoples to truly transform the relationship between community and